discordjs/discord.js/docs/docs_client.rst

 joinVoiceChannel(channel, `callback`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Joins a Voice Channel to begin transmitting audio
+Joins a Voice Channel to begin transmitting audio.
+If you have an OAuth bot account, you can connect to multiple voice channels at once, but only one per guild.

 - **channel** - A `VoiceChannel Resolvable`_
 - **callback** - `function` that takes the following: